dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 ![duplicate](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/9f7eaee3-5634-4537-9adb-19ce894d3818)

-Checking for misspelling in the “Name” column, all names are correct except one.
+While examining the "Name" column for misspellings, all names were accurate except one.
-This name has a special character which needs to be replaced.
+This particular name contained a special character that required correction.
-The "Name" column is a combination of the first initial of the player's first name and their full last name.

-To fix this, I replaced the special character with (S) which is the first initial of the player's first name as shown in the image below.
+The "Name" column comprises the first initial of the player's first name and their full last name.
+To rectify this, I replaced the special character with "(S)", representing the first initial of the player's first name, as illustrated in the image below.

 ![special](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/cb9af477-f817-4177-b592-9b25a837215b)

-Dealing with the "Team and Contract" column involves some steps.
+To clean the "Team and Contract" column, several steps are involved.
 There is the need to separate the club names from the contract years.

-First, split the column using the delimiter(~).
+Initially, the column was split using the tilde (~) as the delimiter.

-To do this, click on the "Split Column" option in the Home or Transform tab.
+This was achieved by selecting the "Split Column" option in either the Home or Transform tab.

-Choose "By delimiter" from the list, specify the delimiter and click okay.
+The process involved choosing "By delimiter" from the list, specifying the tilde (~) as the delimiter, and confirming the action by clicking okay.

 ![deliter fex](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/b6bb589c-af5a-4530-9327-166b74c5cbf5)

-Next action is to extract the year at the end of each club name in Column "Team and Contract.1".
+The subsequent step is to extract the year at the end of each club name in the "Team and Contract.1" column.

-Select the column (Team and Contract.1), click on “Split Column” option in the Home or Transform tab.
+Begin by selecting the column (Team and Contract.1), then click on the “Split Column” option available in the Home or Transform tab.

-Choose “By number of Characters”.

-In the pop-up window, specify the number of characters (4), select “Once as far right as possible” and click Okay.
+Opt for “By number of Characters” from the provided options.
+In the pop-up window, specify the number of characters (4), select “Once as far right as possible,” and confirm the action by clicking Okay.

 ![position](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/defaadf9-ef97-477f-b7c5-79645bd70795)